seer-lab/GitView/README.md

 4. This can take a very long time and make it harder to use the computer is running on (eclipse will open and take focus and then close).

-* *Note* this can also produce a large number of log and output files so it is wise to direct them to empty folders.
+* *Note* this can also produce a large number of log and output files so it is wise to direct each of them to seperate empty directories.